 A key rule of interviews is to keep things positive and never make excuses or blame anyone or anything else.
 This extends to technology.
-If despite all yours and their best efforts the technology is just not working then its best to just soldier on in a positive way.
+If despite all your and their best efforts the technology is just not working then it’s best to just soldier on in a positive way.

 Question.
 What’s the Best Platform For Conducting Video Interviews.